 Transfer dough to prepared greased bowl, turning to oil the top, cover with plastic wrap or a clean kitchen towel and let rise until doubled in bulk, 45 minutes to 1½ hours depending on the warmth of the room.

-For filling: In a bowl, mix together 3 tbsp confectioners' sugar, remaining 5 tbsp butter and 1 tbsp zest; set aside.
+For filling: In a bowl, mix together 3 tablespoon confectioners' sugar, remaining 5 tablespoon butter and 1 tablespoon zest; set aside.

 Lightly coat two 12-cup standard muffin pans with cooking spray; set aside.

 On a well-floured work surface, knead dough 2 to 3 times to release air pockets.
 Using a floured rolling pin, roll out dough to an 18-by-14-inch rectangle.
 Brush some filling over half of rectangle and fold over top half to enclose.
 Brush some filling over top, as above, and fold to enclose.
 Let rest 5 min.

 Roll out to a 16-by-10-inch rectangle and brush half with remaining filling, as above, and fold to enclose.
 Cut onto 24 2-inch squares.
 (For larger rolls cut into 20 equal-sized squares).

 Place squares, cut side up, in prepared pans.
 Coat two sheets of plastic wrap large enough to cover each pan with cooking spray; place, coated side down, over pans.
 Tightly wrap pans with plastic wrap or foil if freezing for up to 10 days.
 Or let rise in a warm place for about 30 minutes until doubled in bulk.
 While rolls rise, heat oven to 350ºF.

 If frozen: On the day of baking, remove outside wrapping, leaving coated plastic wrap loosely over tops.
 Let dough thaw and rise until almost doubled in bulk, 2 to 2½ hours.